Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 - The newest update for No Man’s Sky is here to freak out your spacefaring adventures with Desolation, a horror-tinged expansion that flings you across the universe to “scavenge and survive in the haunted wreckage of derelict freighters,” some of which have even “been infested with a sinister alien presence,” according to Hello Games.
 A free-add-on for anyone who already owns the full game, Desolation is available now for No Man’s Sky on PlayStation 4, Xbox One, and PC.

 - Babylon’s Fall, the collaboration first announced at E3 2018 as an action game from NieR: Automata co-developer PlatinumGames and publishing partner Square Enix, has stayed mostly quiet in the two years since its big reveal.
-But this week the team sent out an update that assured fans the game’s still on the way — though it’s still as shrouded in mystery as ever.
+But this week the team sent out an update that assured fans the game’s still on the way — though it’s still as shrouded in mystery as ever.“While we hoped to reveal more about the game this summer, we can share that development on Babylon's Fall is continuing to progress well,” the developers wrote, adding that they’re currently working on the game remotely.
+While that leaves fans with no release date, the game’s Twitter feed is here to catch you up with tons of earlier video snippets that show off Platinum’s kinetic gift for close-combat action.

 - Speaking of NieR, Square Enix is getting set to release NieR Re[in]carnation, a new NieR mobile game as part of the year-long commemoration of the wildly unique RPG franchise’s 10th anniversary.
 Though it’s made for smart devices, the trailer footage looks more or less as good as any game from the PS3 / Xbox 360 generation.

-Announced around the same time that NieR mastermind Yoko Taro revealed the original 2010 game that started it all would be getting a complete remake, watch for NieR Re[in]carnation to hit iOS and Android devices sometime after its closed beta period, which kicks off July 29, comes to an end.
+Announced around the same time that NieR mastermind Yoko Taro revealed the original 2010 game that started it all would be getting a complete remake, watch for NieR Re[in]carnation to hit iOS and Android devices sometime after its closed beta period, which kicks off July 29, comes to an end.- Heads up: it's Hideo Kojima on a bike!
+To commemorate the recent PC release of Death Stranding, the Cyberpunk 2077 team extended its congratulations to the Metal Gear mastermind this week with a cool two-wheeled tribute that makes us ponder: Is this a tease for a Kojima cameo in CD Projekt RED's upcoming game?
+The developer hasn't indicated if Kojima could show up somewhere in the neon streets of Night City — but at least it's clear they're big fans.

 - Hearthstone has announced its next expansion as Scholomance Academy, taking players back to a slice of World of Warcraft lore that dabbles in the darkest of magical arts.
 Watch for the update to land in early August.